helenebm98/EAM-AX7-TEST1703/05_Functional_Locations.md

 ###### NOTE

 Depending on your setup of functional location stages, you may have to create all sub locations for a functional location, and then change the functional location stage before you can start installing objects.
-See the ///"Install Objects on Functional Locations" section for more information on object installation.
-See the ///"Functional Location Stages" section to learn more about setup of functional location stages.
+See the [Install Objects on Functional Locations](#install-objects-on-functional-locations) section for more information on object installation.
+See the [Functional Location Stages](#functional-location-stages) section to learn more about setup of functional location stages.

 In Details view, you will see FastTabs on which you can add and edit information about the functional location.